jconlon/usaha_committee/README.md

 see the Verticon specific project details and installation instructions at the [desktop.ecvi.beta.0.1 Milestone](http://tracker-project.verticon.com/verticon_Tracker/milestone/desktop.ecvi.beta.0.1).

+See also the [desktop.ecvi.beta.0.2 Milestone](http://tracker-project.verticon.com/verticon_Tracker/milestone/desktop.ecvi.beta.0.2) for
+follow on work.

 If you have comments to make on this annotation work, you should use the Trac [Ticket:913](http://tracker-project.verticon.com/verticon_Tracker/ticket/913).